INTRODUCTION AND EPIDEMIOLOGY

 Classically, diverticulitis presents with left lower quadrant abdominal pain, fever, and leukocytosis.
 Patients with a redundant sigmoid colon, of Asian descent, or with right-sided disease may complain of right lower quadrant or suprapubic pain.
 The pain may be intermittent or constant and often associated with a change of bowel habits, either diarrhea or constipation.
 Other associated symptoms include nausea/vomiting, anorexia, and urinary symptoms.
 On physical examination, patients may exhibit findings ranging from mild abdominal tenderness to moderate tenderness with a tender palpable mass to peritonitis with rebound and guarding.

-In sTable patients with a history of confirmed diverticulitis and a ...
+In sTable patients with a history of ...